-As at the date of this AIF, KORE's directors and executive officers beneficially owned, or controlled or directed, directly or indirectly, an aggregate of 9,815,607 Common Shares, representing approximately 9.24% of the issued and outstanding Common Shares.
+As at the date of this AIF, KORE's directors and executive officers beneficially owned, or controlled or directed, directly or indirectly, an aggregate of 30,607,355 Common Shares, representing approximately 26.54% of the issued and outstanding Common Shares.

-Name and Place of Residence Current Office(s) with KORE Principal Occupation During the Preceding Five Years (2) Date of Appointment as Director Scott Trebilcock British Columbia, Canada President, Chief Executive Officer and Director Chief Executive Officer of the Company since July 2019; Chief Development Officer of Nevsun Resources from October 2009 to December 2018.
+Name and Place of Residence Current Office(s) with KORE Principal Occupation During the Preceding Five Years (1) Date of Appointment as Director Scott Trebilcock British Columbia, Canada President, Chief Executive Officer and Director Chief Executive Officer of the Company since July 2019; Chief Development Officer of Nevsun Resources from October 2009 to December 2018.
 July 3, 2019 James Hynes British Columbia, Canada Executive Chairman Executive Chairman of the Company since July 2019; Chief Operating Officer and Chairman of the Company until July 2019.
-October 30, 2018 Jessica Van Den Akker British Columbia, Canada Chief Financial Officer Chief Financial Officer of the Company since October 2019; Chief Financial Officer & Vice-President of Finance at Fiore Management & Advisory Corp. from January 2017 to February 2020; and Chief Financial Officer of Hive Blockchain Technologies Ltd. from June 2017 to October 2018.
-N/A Marc Leduc Colorado, United States of America Chief Operating Officer Chief Operating Officer of the Company since October 2019; Independent Director of Silver Elephant Mining Corp. since July 22, 2019; Director of South Star Mining Corp. since March 25, 2019; Independent Director of South Atlantic Gold since April 8, 2020; COO from October 2016 to December 2017 and Interim CEO from October 2017 to December 2017 of NewCastle Gold Ltd; Executive Vice President of US Operations for Equinox Gold Corp. from January 2018 to March 31, 2019; President, CEO and Director of Luna Gold Corp. from January 2015 to August 2016; and Director of Rupert Resources from April 2013 to December 2016.
-N/A
+October 30, 2018 Jessica Van Den Akker (2) British Columbia, Canada Chief Financial Officer Chief Financial Officer of the Company since October 2019; Chief Financial Officer & Vice- President of Finance at Fiore Management & N/A

-Name and Place of Residence Current Office(s) with KORE Principal Occupation During the Preceding Five Years (2) Date of Appointment as Director Brendan Cahill (1) Ontario, Canada Director President and Chief Executive Officer of Excellon Resources Inc. since November 2012 and March 2013, respectively.
-October 30, 2018 Robert J (Don) MacDonald (1) British Columbia, Canada Director Chief Executive Officer of NorZinc Ltd. since June 2018; Acting President and CEO from 2016 to 2017 and CFO from 2010 to 2017 of KGHM International Ltd. (formerly QuadraFNX Mining Ltd) October 30, 2018 Harry Pokrandt ^{(1) (3)} British Columbia, Canada Director Chairman and Director of Mayfair Gold from October 2020 to pressent, Chief Executive Officer of Hive Blockchain Technologies Ltd. from June 2017 to August 2018; Director of Gold X Resources Ltd (formerly Sandspring Resources Ltd.) from September 2015 - November 2019; Managing Director of Macquarie Capital Markets Canada Ltd. (formerly, Orion Securities Inc.) from December 2007 to June 2015; Director of Lithium X Energy Corp. from November 2015 to March 2018; Director of Fiore Exploration Ltd. from August 2016 to September 2017; and Director of BeMetals Corp. from December 2016 to February 2018.
-October 30, 2018 Adrian Rothwell British Columbia, Canada Director President and Chief Executive Officer of Angold Resources Ltd. since September 2020; Director and Chair of the Audit Committee of Fireweed Zinc Ltd. since May 2017; Director of Lucky Minerals Inc. since September 2019, President and Chief Executive Officer of the Company from October 2018 to July 2019; President and Chief Executive Officer of KORE from February 2016 to October 2018; and a British Columbia Chartered Professional Accountant and member of Chartered Accountants of Australia and New Zealand.
-October 30, 2018
+Name and Place of Residence Current Office(s) with KORE Principal Occupation During the Preceding Five Years (1) Date of Appointment as Director Advisory Corp. from January 2017 to February 2020; and Chief Financial Officer of Hive Blockchain Technologies Ltd. from June 2017 to October 2018.
+Marc Leduc (2) Colorado, United States of America Chief Operating Officer Chief Operating Officer of the Company since October 2019; Independent Director of Silver Elephant Mining Corp. since July 22, 2019; Director of South Star Mining Corp. since March 25, 2019 and was appointed Chairman on May 15, 2022; Independent Director of South Atlantic Gold since April 8, 2020; COO from October 2016 to December 2017 and Interim CEO from October 2017 to December 2017 of NewCastle Gold Ltd; Executive Vice President of US Operations for Equinox Gold Corp. from January 2018 to March 31, 2019; President, CEO and Director of Luna Gold Corp. from January 2015 to August 2016; and Director of Rupert Resources from April 2013 to December 2016.
+N/A Robert J (Don) MacDonald (3) British Columbia, Canada Director Independent businessman.
+Chief Executive Officer of NorZinc Ltd. from June 2018 to May 2021; Acting President and CEO from 2016 to 2017 and CFO from 2010 to 2017 of KGHM International Ltd. (formerly QuadraFNX Mining Ltd).
+October 30, 2018 Harry Pokrandt ^{(3) (4)} British Columbia, Canada Director Chairman and Director of Mayfair Gold from October 2020 to present, Chief Executive Officer of Hive Blockchain Technologies Ltd. from June 2017 to August 2018; Director of Gold X Resources Ltd (formerly Sandspring Resources Ltd.) from September 2015 - November 2019; Managing Director of Macquarie Capital Markets Canada Ltd. (formerly, Orion Securities Inc.) from December 2007 to June 2015; Director of Lithium X Energy Corp. from November 2015 to March 2018; Director of Fiore Exploration Ltd. from August 2016 to September 2017; and Director of BeMetals Corp. from December 2016 to February 2018.
+October 30, 2018 Jay Sujir ^{(3) (4)} British Columbia, Canada Director Senior partner with Farris LLP with 23 years of experience advising and assisting public companies.
+Mr. Sujir is a member of the Law Society of British Columbia, and the Canadian Bar Association and the British Columbia Advisory Committee of the TSX Venture Exchange December 23, 2021